Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Helplines

-Maternal mental health is a serious issue that can have a major impact on fetal and child health.
-Prevention strategies that target this problem can help optimise the health of both mother and child.
+Prevention strategies that target parental mental health can help optimise the health of both parent and child.

-Your can also raise your mental health concerns with your local GP or Child and Family Health Nurse who will provide non-judgmental advice.
+You can also raise your mental health concerns with your local GP, midwife or obstetrician, or Child and Family Health Nurse for advice.

 Share this page